-The Lee University School of Music will welcome mezzo-soprano Caitlin Moore as the next guest in the 2021 Performing Arts Series.
-The performance will take place Monday, Oct.
-25, at 7:30 p.m. in Squires Recital Hall, located in the Humanities Center on Lee’s campus.
+The Lee University School of Music will welcome pianist Roman Rabinovich to continue the 2021-2022 Performing Arts Series.
+The performance will take place Monday at 7:30 p.m. in Pangle Hall on Lee’s campus.

-The performance is free and open to the public, however tickets are required and can be reserved at www.eventbrite.com.
-Beginning Oct.
-18, tickets can also be reserved at the Dixon Center’s Box Office by calling 614-8343.
+The performance is free and open to the public, but tickets are required and can be reserved at https://leeu-music.eventbrite.com or at the Dixon Center’s Box Office by calling 614-8343.

 For those unable to attend in person, livestream viewing will be available at livestream.com/leeu.

-For more information about Ms. Moore, visit her website at caitlinhammonmoore.com/.
+For more information about Mr. Rabinovich, visit his website at https://www.romanrabinovich.net/.